Trikkitt/trikkitt.github.io/_posts/2024-08-25-Fri3dGameStats.markdown

 - Player reusing tokens from previous events: 3

 Some players decided it was good to use a payment card or secure card to play:
-- Total payment cards used: 6
+- Total payment/secure cards used: 6
 - Unidentified Type: 5
 - Mastercard: 1